Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure23.png](/Images/figure23.png)
-   Figure 23:
+   Figure 23: The action, Create sharing link for a file or folder with the SharePoint site and document library selected.

 19. In the Create sharing link for a file or folder, on Item Id; go to the Dynamic content, search and add the dynamic content **ItemId**.
 On **Link Type** click on the drop-down and select View and edit.
 On **Link Scope** click on the drop-down icon and select **People in your organization**.

    ![figure24.png](/Images/figure24.png)
-   Figure 24: The Create sharing link for a file or folder action with the SharePoint site and list selected.
+   Figure 24: The Create sharing link for a file or folder action.

 20. Inside the Apply to each action, click on Add an action, search and add the action **Compose**.